Velites: Organization

 In the legion, the velites were attached to each maniple of hastati, principes and triarii.
 They usually formed up at the front of the legion before battle to harass the enemy with javelin throws and to prevent the enemy doing the same before retiring behind the lines to allow the heavier infantry to attack.
 After they had fallen back, they would move up behind the attacking troops and throw darts at the enemy.
-They also sometimes carried wounded back to the rear, however usually a corps of deportates did this.
+They also sometimes carried wounded back to the rear, although a corps of deportates usually did this.
 In a pitched battle, the velites would form up at the front of the legion and cover the advance of the hastati, who were armed with swords.
 If the hastati failed to break the enemy, they would fall back and let the principes, similarly equipped though more experienced infantry, take over.
 If the principes failed, they would retire behind the triarii, well trained, heavily armoured, spear armed legionaries and let them attack.

 The number of triarii was fixed at 600 per legion, there were usually 1,200 hastati and 1,200 principes per legion, with the rest being light infantry like the velites.
 In the standard legion around the time of the Second Punic War (218 -201 BC) there were 10 maniples of hastati, each having 120 hastati, with 40 velites attached.
 The maniples were further split into centuries, of 60 hastati and 20 velites, with the centurion of the hastati century commanding the velites as well.